jae1911/wolfeye-api/docs/api.md

 	"query": "reddit"
 }
 ```
-Will return a JSON response of the instant search:
+Will return a JSON response of the instant search.
+Rate limit is 3 per minute.
 ```
 {
 	"cache-hit": true,